Characterization and recognition of proper tagged probe interval graphs: Recognition algorithm

 \begin{itemize} \item \textbf{Category 0: There are no partial-block-neighbors of $w_j$.} In this case Condition (B1) is sufficient. \item \textbf{Category 1: There exists exactly one partial-block-neighbor of $w_j$.} Let $k$ be the block that is a partial-block-neighbor of $w_j$.
 In this case we will have 4 subcategories: \begin{itemize} \item \textbf{Category 1a: $B_k$ is the only block-neighbor of $w_j$.} In that case, $\sigma_k$ must ensure that the vertices in $Ngb_k(w_j)$ must be contiguous.

-\item \textbf{Category 1b: All pairs returned by CheckConditionB1($w_j$) is of the form $(k, k_2)$ with $k_2 \neq k$.} In that case, $\sigma_k$ must ensure that the vertices in $Ngb_k(w_j)$ must be contiguous and must be flushed to the Right.
+\item \textbf{Category 1b: All pairs returned by CheckConditionB1($w_j$) are of the form $(k, k_2)$ with $k_2 \neq k$.} In that case, $\sigma_k$ must ensure that the vertices in $Ngb_k(w_j)$ must be contiguous and must be flushed to the Right.

-\item \textbf{Category 1c: All pairs returned by CheckConditionB1($w_j$) is of the form $(k_1, k)$ with $k_1\neq k$.} In that case, $\sigma_k$ must ensure that the vertices in $Ngb_k(w_j)$ must be contiguous and must be flushed to the Left.
+\item \textbf{Category 1c: All pairs returned by CheckConditionB1($w_j$) are of the form $(k_1, k)$ with $k_1\neq k$.} In that case, $\sigma_k$ must ensure that the vertices in $Ngb_k(w_j)$ must be contiguous and must be flushed to the Left.

 \item \textbf{Category 1d: All other cases.} In that case, CheckConditionB1($w_j$) returns $(k, k)$ or returns both $(k , k_2)$ and $(k_1, k)$.
 In both the cases $\sigma_k$ must ensure that the vertices in $Ngb_k(w_j)$ must be contiguous and must either be flushed to the Left or to the Right. \end{itemize}